-In the first phase of MiKlip we explored the MODINI initialization technique – a simple technique that uses the time series of observed wind stress applied to the ocean model component to initialize a coupled forecast model.
-We showed that hindcasts initialized using MODINI have skill in the Pacific sector out to decadal time scales with implications for forecasting global mean surface air temperature as well as the atmospheric circulation.
+In the first phase of MiKlip we explored the MODINI initialisation technique – a simple technique that uses the time series of observed wind stress applied to the ocean model component to initialise a coupled forecast model.
+We showed that hindcasts initialised using MODINI have skill in the Pacific sector out to decadal time scales with implications for forecasting global mean surface air temperature as well as the atmospheric circulation.

-Figure 2 shows a forecast initialized on January 1, 2015, using MODINI indicating warmer temperatures in the tropical Pacific that persist at least to 2024.
+Figure 2 shows a forecast initialised on January 1, 2015, using MODINI indicating warmer temperatures in the tropical Pacific that persist at least to 2024.
 The forecast also accurately predicted that 2015, globally, would be the warmest year ever recorded.
-ATMOS-MODINI will continue to the explore MODINI initialization as well as ways to combine MODINI initialization with other initialization procedures used in MiKlip.
+ATMOS-MODINI will continue to the explore MODINI initialisation as well as ways to combine the MODINI initialisation with other initialisation procedures used in MiKlip.

 GEOMAR Helmholtz Centre for Ocean Research Kiel

 Polkova, I | Brune, S., Kadow, C., Romanova, V., Gollan, G., Baehr, J., Glowienka-Hense, R., Greatbatch, R.J., Hense, A., Illing, S., Köhl, A., Kröger, J., Müller, W.A., Pankatz, K., Stammer, D.

 Hansen, F. | Kruschke, T., Greatbatch, R.J., Weisheimer, A.